If you

 The Synopsis Longer than the blurb,

-still covering all of its salient points.
-A synopsis of
+while still covering all of its salient points.
+A

-the three little pigs story might go something like this.
+synopsis of the three little pigs story might go something like

 Three piglet brothers set out to build new homes for themselves.

-the pig more time to play.
-Another chooses sticks for the same
+allowing the pig more time to play.
+Another chooses sticks

-reason.
-When their two homes are complete, they taunt their
+for the same reason.
+When their two homes are complete, they

-older brother for building his home of bricks.
-"You'll never
+taunt their older brother for building his home of bricks.

-get finished," one cries.
-"Come on out and play," taunts the
+"You'll never get finished," one cries.
+"Come on out and

 Rather than give in to